thrombe/kolekk/notes.md

     - [run stremio on browser.dev](https://stremio-pwa.pages.dev/#/)
   - add lazy fetching to image loading from db. maybe have some item that is just an id+type that can be fetched and stored in the frontend all at once, and can be queried as needed lazily
+    - tantivy already has DocAddress stuff. so should be pretty ez
   - maybe yeet sea_orm and just use sqlx
+  - an ez way to handle passimg stuff to js could be to just store objects as Json or something after serialising (or as serde
+    Value if supported by tantivy) and not even bothering to convert them back to rust types when sending data. and stuff can be indexed with whatever stuff required seperately.